GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 Employees and professionals who need a program that respects their schedule.

-48.4% FIRST GENERATION
+FIRST GENERATION

-are the first in their family to step into tech, leadership or entrepreneurship.
+Many are the first in their family to step into tech, leadership or entrepreneurship.

 Built for the people who depend on the profession